-After exclusive breast or formula feeding for at least 6 months, you can add some solid foods to Your Baby ’s diet.
+After exclusive breast or formula feeding for at least 6 months, you can add some solid foods to Your Child ’s diet.

 At 6 months of age, breastmilk continues to be a vital source of nutrition; but it’s not enough by itself.
 You can now need to introduce your baby to solid food.